rusafidt/Sentiment-Analyzer/README.md

 # Sentiment Analyzer

-A full-stack web application that analyzes the sentiment of text using machine learning.
-Built with FastAPI backend and Next.js frontend.
+A full-stack sentiment analysis application with separate frontend and backend services.
+Built with Next.js frontend and FastAPI backend.

 ## 🚀 Features